PrithivirajDamodaran/Parrot_Paraphraser/README.md

 }
 ```

-**A good paraphraser**
-For instance, the below example preserves adequacy (in NLU context: the intent and slots are intact), fluency (grammar is fine) and offers some diversity as for as the utternace is concerned.

  - **Original**:  I would like a list of round trip flights between indianapolis and orlando florida for the 27th
- - **Paraphrase**: what are the round trip flights between indianapolis and orlando for the 27th
+ - **Paraphrase useful for augmenting**: what are the round trip flights between indianapolis and orlando for the 27th

-**A poor augmentor**
-While the above example is the strict expectation from a pure-play paraphraser, text augmenting offers some liberty.
-As long as the augmentor retains the intent and grammar (with some diversity) in the paraphrases, it is acceptable even if the slots aren't intact.
-For instance, the below paraphrase is acceptable in an augmentor setting.

- - **Original**:  I would like a list of round trip flights between indianapolis and orlando florida for the 27th
- - **Paraphrase**: what are the round trip flights between chicago and orlando for the 3rd
+ - **Paraphrase useful for **: what are the round trip flights between chicago and orlando for the 27th.

 ### Pretrained model